petervanya/DPDsim/README.md

 ## Code versions
 The default language is Python.
-Key bottlenecks involving force and energy computation are dealt with in two ways:
+Key bottlenecks involving force and energy computation are optimised in two ways:
 * A Fortran module linked via f2py
 * Enhancement with Numba (a JIT compiler)

 Post-processing tools to compute density profiles and radial distribution functions are in `utils.py`.

-There are ad hoc versions in pure Fortran and Julia, which are not developed anymore.
+There are ad hoc versions in pure Fortran and Julia not developed anymore.

+## Requirements
+* Python 3
+* numpy, numba, pandas
+* a Fortran compiler (gnu95 is used here)

 ## Example